 This would be my big warning about launching.
 It’s easy to look at a launch model and think “oh, great, so I can just market my business once a year” .
 But here’s the thing – a launch is about making sales – you open for enrolment, you do a lot of activity in the lead up to and during the enrolment period, and then you close again.
 All of this is focused on encouraging people to make a decision to actually buy from you.
 But you need to have those people in what I call your “orbits” first – you need have people available to launch to.
 Which means that you need to be marketing all year round.

 There will of course be people who come across you for the first time during your launch because of all the extra activity and the buzz the launch creates, but you will find it SO MUCH easier to make sales during your launch if those people already know, like and trust you.
 So your marketing needs to be a year round thing.

 The biggest mistake I see people make is when they decide to launch their first online course, membership or workshop they are effectively trying to launch to the ether – instead of building a community of interested people first and then launching to that group.

 Start small and build up

 If you are thinking of running a launch for the first time, the most important piece of advice I can give you is don’t try and do it perfectly from the get go.
-There is simply too much work involved in doing it “perfectly” and you will burn yourself out trying.
+There’s simply too much work involved in doing it “perfectly” and you will burn yourself out trying.
 Instead start with baby steps.
 As I said above my first “launch” was a couple of live speaking engagements and a couple of webinars.
 That webinar consisted of a couple of email invitations and a couple of follow up emails including a recording.
-I didn’t have a sales page, just a booking page with a list of the course modules and a Paypal button!
+I didn’t even have a sales page, just a booking page with a list of the course modules and a Paypal button!